 Intentional Relationships – We value collaborative partnerships that cultivate trust and authenticity.

-CURE has exceptional future opportunities for a Pediatric Orthopedic Surgeon at its hospitals around the world.
+CURE has an exceptional opportunity for a Pediatric Orthopedic Surgeon at its hospital in Ethiopia.
+This position represents a unique opportunity for a Pediatric Orthopedic Surgeon who wants to be involved in caring for disabled children, and playing a vital role in improving the quality of health in a community.
 The Pediatric Orthopedic Surgeon will be responsible for providing hands-on surgical care to our patients, which adheres to the quality standards of CURE.

 Prepare and review case histories and obtain data through evaluation of pediatric patients and consult with family members.